 HKUST boasts world-class facilities, including modern classrooms and computer labs, residence halls, libraries, canteens and food courts, art galleries, performance halls, and sports and recreational facilities.

-Active participation in campus life is an important component of university education.
+Active participation in campus life is an important component of the experience of studying at HKUST.
 Incoming exchange students are encouraged to participate in the governance of the University through various means, from serving as members on University Committees to conveying student's opinions and suggestions to staff members in a formal or informal manner.
 Students are also encouraged to organize student societies and participate in student activities for enjoyment and personal development.
 There are over 100 student societies affiliated with the Students' Union that meet the diverse interests of students in sports, community service, arts and culture as well as academic affairs.
 For more information about student life at HKUST, visit HKUST's Student Life website: https://sao.ust.hk/studentlife/index.html.

 International exchange students at HKUST also benefit from participating in the buddy programs the university offers.
 Business students are assigned a Business (SBM) buddy.
 This buddy is a local business school student who has gone and/or will go on exchange.
 The buddy will assist the exchange student with airport reception, settling in on-campus, and various other matters to help students adapt to their new environment during the semester.
 Besides the SBM buddy, exchange students can opt to also join a second Buddy Program offered by the Global Students Programs.